 The study of water ice has a long history and remains an active field of research today.
 Although water ice is ubiquitous on Earth, it exhibits a remarkably complex and rich phase diagram under varying temperature and pressure conditions, along with several unusual properties compared with ordinary solids~\cite{Bartels-Rausch_2012, Bartels_2013, Salzmann_2019}.
 One of these anomalous properties is the \textit{residual entropy}, where water ice retains a finite entropy even at temperatures well below the freezing point.

 The microscopic origin of this residual entropy was first elucidated by Pauling~\cite{pauling1935}.
 At that time, the oxygen sublattice of ice was clear \cite{Bragg_1921}.
 As shown in Fig.~\ref{Fig:Structure of ice}(a), the oxygen atoms form a wurtzite lattice in which each oxygen atom is tetrahedrally coordinated with four nearest-neighbor oxygen atoms.
-Based on this structural model, known as hexagonal ice ($I_h$), Pauling proposed that a hydrogen atom is located between each pair of neighboring oxygen atoms, positioned closer to one oxygen and farther from the other.
-He further assumed that the hydrogen atoms in $I_h$ are disordered and that all configurations satisfying the so-called \textit{Bernal-Fowler ice rules}~\cite{bernal_1933}—in which, for each oxygen atom, two of the four neighboring hydrogens are ``close" and two are ``far"—are equally probable.
+Based on this structural model, known as hexagonal ice ($I_h$), Pauling proposed that a hydrogen atom is located between each pair of neighboring oxygen atoms, positioned closer to one oxygen atom and farther from the other.
+Then he assumed that the hydrogen atoms in $I_h$ are disordered and that all configurations satisfy the so-called \textit{Bernal-Fowler ice rules}\cite{bernal_1933}, which for each oxygen atom two of the four neighboring hydrogens are ``close" and two are ``far" are equally probable.
 Assuming that the allowed hydrogen configurations around each oxygen are independent of one another---an approximation known as \textit{Pauling's argument}---he estimated the number of configurations satisfying the ice rule.
 He found that this number is extensive in the number of water molecules and can be approximated as

 where $W_h$ is the total number of configurations and $N$ is the number of molecules.
 This leads to a residual entropy per molecule of